gabrielfs7/gabrielfelipesoares/_posts/2019-09-07-object-modeling-principles.md

 The goal here is to go deep in the details by decomposing the big problem in smaller and cotrolled solutons.

+### Types of Decomposition relations

+#### Association

+- Relationship is optional
+- Associated classes are completely independent.

+#### Aggregatione

+- Weak **has-a** relationship.
+- One object does not need to have the other to exist.

+#### Composition

+- Strong **has-a** relationship
+- Associated classes are **completely dependent**.
+Example, an object **Human** always has an object **Brain** associated, otherwise it cannot exist.

 ## 3. Encapsulation

 When decomposing the classes we start creating new methods and attributes that concern only for those classes.
 It is time to use inheritance, abstraction and access modifiers to to restrict for them.

 We have some conventions for this like "getters" and "setter" methods, besides today they are controversial in some cases after the surge of Object Calisthenics.

 ## 4. Generalization